Hulk Hogan 'humiliated' by sex tape as Gawker trial starts

 “Gawker believes this kind of reporting is important,” an attorney for the company, Mike Berry told jurors, explaining that celebrity sex tapes are among the “uncomfortable” topics important to the outlet, known for gossip and media reporting.

-A loss could put Gawker out of business, though the website will appeal an unfavorable verdict, another attorney for the company said.
+A loss could put Gawker out of business, though the website will appeal an unfavourable verdict, another of its attorneys said.

-The wrestler said the incident occurred at a personal low-point as his marriage was ending.
-He said the recording happened in a place where he had let down his guard.
+The wrestler said the incident occurred at a low-point as his marriage was ending, in a home where he had let down his guard.

-“It was the only place where I felt safe, crazy as that sounds,” he said of his friend’s house, where the video was taped.
+Both sides claimed success after the trial’s opening.
+The wrestler’s attorney highlighted his testimony about suffering, and Gawker pointed out the disparities in what he said in character as opposed to his true persona.